FmoOliveira/RoadToCSharp/C# Flow Control.md

     // Continue with core logic for active customers...
     ```

-    By handling invalid conditions immediately, you keep the main logic simple and focused.

 5. **Put the Normal Case First**
     As Steve McConnell suggests in *Code Complete*, always handle the normal or expected case first in an `if` block.
 This keeps the focus on the main flow of logic, while exceptional cases can be handled afterward.
 This makes the code easier to follow.